-- 1. Shorn Fleece Divisions
+- Shorn Fleece Divisions

 - a) Double Fleece with Crimp/Crinkle

 - (1) Two discernible layers of fiber

 - (2) Guard hair is stiff and coarser

 - (3) Undercoat is soft and shorter than the guard hair

 - (4) Crimp/Crinkle in the undercoat

 - (5) The fleece has loft.

-- b) Single Fleece with Crimp/Crinkle
+- b) Single Fleece

 - (1) Guard hair is nearly indiscernible

 - (2) Little differentiation between guard hair and undercoat

-- (3) Fleece has crimp/crinkle

-- (4) The fleece has loft.

-- c) Single Fleece without Crimp/Crinkle

-- (1) Guard hair is nearly indiscernible

-- (2) No crimp/crinkle

-- (3) Distinct locks

-- (4) The fleece has loft.
+- (3) The fleece has loft.

-- (5) Lower lock density and fleece weight than suri

-- d) Suri Fleece
+- c) Suri Fleece

 - (1) Individual, distinct locks

 - (2) No crimp/crinkle

 - (3) Cool, slick hand

 - (4) High luster

 - (5) High lock density and high fleece weight

-e) Show management, with the Judge's agreement, may choose to combine the above divisions when anticipating low numbers of entries.
+- d) Show management, with the Judge's agreement, may choose to combine the above divisions when anticipating low numbers of entries.
 The judge will then judge each fleece type according to its characteristics.

 - 2. Shorn Fleece Age Divisions

 - a) Age of llama at date of shearing should be used

 - b) Juvenile 5 to < 12 months

 - c) Yearling 12 to < 24 months

 - d) Two to three-year-old 24 to < 48 months

 - e) Mature adult 48 months and older

-f) Show management, with the Judge's agreement, may choose to combine these classes.
+- f) Show management, with the Judge's agreement, may choose to combine these classes.
 The age groups have been identified at points in which fleece fineness changes.
 The finest fleeces generally from juveniles, then yearlings, and then each shearing is coarser until about age 4 and older, after which it stays about the same.
 With large numbers of entries, all these age divisions could be accommodated.
 With smaller numbers of entries, it may be desirable to combine entries to make two divisions:

 - (1) Under 24 Months (a.
 Juvenile and b.
+Yearling) and

-Yearling) and - (2) 24 Months and older. (c.
+- (2) 24 Months and older. (c.
 Two Three-Year-Old and d.
+Mature Adults).

-Mature Adults). - 3.
-Shorn Sub-divisions by Gender a) Show management, with the Judge's agreement, may in large shows choose to further divide divisions into smaller classes, adding male, female, and gelding classes in the above groups.
+- 3. Shorn Sub-divisions by Gender

+- a) Show management, with the Judge's agreement, may in large shows choose to further divide divisions into smaller classes, adding male, female, and gelding classes in the above groups.

-- 4. Shorn Fleece Guidelines
+- Shorn Fleece Guidelines

 - a) Each fleece entry shall be accompanied by the following:

 - (1) Completed Fleece Entry tag.
 These tags may be downloaded from the ILR website or show management to provide the following information:

 - (a) Fiber Division

 - (b) Age Division

 - (c) Gender

 - (d) Birth date of llama

 - (e) Date of shearing by date and month

 - (f) Date of previous shearing by date and month

 - (g) Growth time in months

 - (h) Owner identification

 - (i) Llama ILR#

-(2) It is the responsibility of the owner to enter the fleece in the appropriate fleece division.
+- (2) It is the responsibility of the owner to enter the fleece in the appropriate fleece division.
 However, the fiber judge will also assess whether the fleece has been entered in the appropriate division, and, if not, will move the fleece to the appropriate division.
 Or, after reviewing the numbers of entries, the show management may choose to further divide or combine divisions.

 - b) Fleece shall:

 - (1) Be shorn, or scissor cut, not brushed.

 - (2) Be shorn within two years of the date of the show.

-(3) Be skirted so as to exhibit only the prime fleece from the barrel or prime fleece areas only
+- (3) Be skirted so as to exhibit only the prime fleece from the barrel or prime fleece areas only